 Mike Keohane lives in beautiful West Cork, 5 miles west of Clonakilty, near the lovely seaside town of Rosscarbery with his wife Dee.
 Mike joined Team Ireland in 2010 and since then has competed at national, European and world levels.
 Mike is currently the Irish Masters Indoor 3k Race Walk Champion in his age category 40-49 years for the 2nd year in a row.
 He has competed at European level in Dublin, Croatia, Poland, and Helsinki, winning medals at all these Championships.
 Mike specialises in the 5 Km Race Walk, the Shot Putt, Discus and Javelin but has also competed and won medals in Badminton and Darts.

 Mike has also competed in the British Transplant Games with the Dublin Adults team.
 These were held in Sheffield in 2013 and here Mike won Gold in the Discus, Silver in the 5k Race-walk, Bronze in Shot Putt.
 The British Transplant Games were on in Bolton in 2014 and this year Mike took Gold in the 5k Race-walk, Bronze in Discus and Shot Putt.
 In the 2015 UK Championships in Newcastle, he won Gold (5k Race-walk), Silver (Discus) and Silver (Shot Putt).
-In 2016, at the UK Games in Liverpool, he retained his 5k Race-walk title for the 3rd year in a row, and won another Gold in the Discus and a Silver medal in the Shot Putt.
-Mike has also competed in the Javelin and Archery.
+In 2016, at the UK Games in Liverpool, he retained his 5k Race-walk title for the 3rd year in a row and won another Gold in the Discus and a Silver medal in the Shot Putt.

 Like all of his colleagues in Team Ireland, Mike Keohane’s story is an inspirational one – of facing adversity head on and valuing the most precious gift of all – life.